 3.2.
 P. xylostella individual adult locomotor rhythms at constant temperature

-P. xylostella diel locomotor behaviour was assessed on sugar/agar substrate using Trikinetics LAM25 monitors at constant 17°C for D/D and L/L conditions as well 12:12, 14:10, 16:8, 18:6 and 20:4 L/D cycles and 6:6:6:6 L/D/L/D cycles (see Figure 2, 3, supplemental Figure S2, Table 4, supplemental Table S3).
+P. xylostella diel locomotor behaviour was assessed on sugar/agar substrate using Trikinetics LAM25 monitors at constant 17°C for D/D and L/L conditions as well 12:12, 14:10, 16:8, 18:6 and 20:4 L/D cycles and 6:6:6:6 L/D/L/D cycles (see Figure 2, 3, supplemental Figure S2, Table 4, supplemental Table S2,S3).
 While locomotor behaviour was rhythmic under all L/D cycles this was not the case for constant D/D or L/L conditions.
 Moreover, diel activity profiles did not reveal anticipatory features.
 Activity was increased immediately upon transition from light to dark and then dropped off to a lower level, while the onset of light triggered an immediate and sustained drop in activity.
 A prior study observed that when placed in 6:6:6:6 L/D/L/D photoperiods wild-type, but not arrhythmic mutant Drosophila melanogaster exhibited preferential rhythmicity in the circadian range rather than the entrained 12h L/D cycle [62] such that increased locomotor activity was observed every other 6:6 L/D cycle.
 However, as is evident by the activity profiles and actograms (see Figure 2, supplemental Figure S2) as well as comparative analyses of activity levels during the first and second 6:6 L/D phases per cycle (see Figure 3) this was not the case for P. xylostella.
 In fact, the differences between the first and second 6:6 L/D phases were no more pronounced than those for the subjective dark versus subjective light phases of the D/D condition, where behaviour was arrhythmic.
 Thus, no evidence of circadian control of adult locomotor behaviour was uncovered.
 Instead of clock-mediated rhythmicity the observed diel locomotor activity patterns exhibited two other regulatory features: (1) light-mediated repression and (2) homeostasis.
 Beyond the qualitative changes in the activity profiles and actograms light-mediated repression was demonstrated quantitatively in the significantly reduced activity counts under L/L conditions (Figure 2B, supplemental Figure S2B), preferential activity during the dark phase of L/D cycles versus the subjective dark phases of D/D or L/L cycles (Figure 2D, Figure 3A-C, supplemental Figure S2D).
 The data also indicated homeostatic control of diel locomotor activity in the dark as total diel activity was relatively similar across L/D cycles with dark phases varying from 4 to 12h (Figure 2B, supplemental Figure S2B), while dark phase activity rate was lowest in D/D (Figure 2C, supplemental Figure S2C).
-In the absence of homeostasis, near complete light-mediated repression would have caused diel dark phase activity to increase proportionally with dark phase length.
-In contrast, a combination of near-complete light-mediated repression with perfect homeostatic maintenance of a fixed diel activity level would require proportional increases in diel dark phase activity rates with shortening of the dark phase.
+Given very strong light-mediated repression, diel dark phase activity would be expected to increase proportionally with dark phase length in the absence of homeostasis.
+In contrast, homeostatic maintenance of a fixed diel activity level would require proportional decreases in dark phase activity rates with increasing diel dark phase length.
 In fact, the observed adult male and female locomotor activity data was best fit by an intermediate model exhibiting some level of homeostasis (Figure 4), Though light repression was strong, it was incomplete as the light phase contributed more to total activity activity in L/D cycles with short dark phases (18:6, 20:4) versus those with equal amounts of light and dark (12:12, 6:6:6:6; Figure 2D, supplemental Figure S2D).